 • Children themselves being aware of the protections which are theirs by virtue of the church’s policies and procedures.

-• The church’s recruitment, selection and appointment processes work to ensure that those involved in children’s activity or who have proximity to children’s activity are known to the church, have passed suitable character checks and provided with specific training.
+• The church’s recruitment, selection and appointment processes working to ensure that those involved in children’s activity or who have proximity to children’s activity are known to the church, have passed suitable character checks and provided with specific training.

 • Workers and volunteers committing to a code of behaviour before acting as helpers or leaders within a children’s ministry event.